Bamboozlerrl/Rule-Edits/README.md

       - (iii) Captains, official co-captains or an approved stand-in, and players in-game are the only group members permitted to call timeout.
     - (b) Mid-late game:
       - (i) Timeouts will not be permitted.
 Teams are encouraged to have subs ready if they are experiencing connectivity issues.
 Please see [Article IV Section C](#section-c---loans) for more information on hot-subs and loans.
+    - (c) If both captains agree to go back to group for any reason, including lagout, group joiner bugs, etc, the following must happen:
+      - (i) The team calling the timeout must return their flag to their base before the timeout takes effect.
+This does not require a full reset; the timeout will begin upon the return even if the flag is immediately transferred to regrab.
+      - (ii) If the team calling the timeout is winning when the timeout is called, the time will be rounded up to the nearest whole minute.
+      - (iii) If the team calling the timeout is losing when the timeout is called, the time will be rounded down to the nearest whole minute.
+      - (iv) Game settings will remain the same, except remaining time as outlined above.
+      - (v) Remember to save .eus from before and after the timeout, as TagPro League can handle timeouts.
   - (2) Novice league:
     - (a) Early game:
       - (i) Timeout may be called if a game is launched but a player who was correctly positioned on the group page is not entered into the game.